-Potentially Sensitive Areas: Mentions of animal injury and death
+Potentially Sensitive Areas: Mentions of inhumane treatment of animals

 About the Author